 It is understandable that your child may be anxious or worried about what they have missed.
 The most important thing is that they return to school and that we focus on attendance and on our usual routines.
 The Government has provided some money for us to support children in a range of ways, but we will spend our time over the next few months (and years) targeting this support in the right way.
 The current buzz-words are “lost learning” and “catch-up”, but these will mean different things for every single child in our school.
 With good quality teaching and support, children will do well.

 Parents / Communication

-Unfortunately parent events such as Family Fridays and Class Assemblies currently remain postponed, and depending on guidance and circumstances, it may be a little while before events with visitors can take place.
+Unfortunately, the operational guidance continues to restrict any ‘audience’ events or gatherings such as Family Fridays and Assemblies.
+At the present time we will not be planning any events with visitors for the foreseeable future, and any decisions about this will be dependent on government guidance beyond June.
 We still plan to have some fun events with the children, and we’ll make sure you can see this via Twitter.

 Communication with parents will primarily be by text message, where reminders are needed, or letters by email, as we have managed to do during the lockdown period.
-Please ensure you have acted on the ParentPay information you will have received to include a mobile number on your account.
+Please ensure you have activated your ParentPay account for each child and ensure your email addresses and mobile numbers are correct.

 Health & Safety / Risk Assessment